nihillo/swpaedia/README.md

 # SWpaedia

 This is an Angular2 web application that shows data about Star Wars universe.
 It uses [SWpaedia API](https://github.com/nihillo/swpaedia-api) as an intermediate API to retrieve contents from both [SWAPI](https://swapi.co/) and [Wookieepedia](http://starwars.wikia.com/).
+This intermediate API was built in order to supply missing contents from SWAPI, such as images, and cache their contents to reduce abuse of third peer API requests.

+The application is a catalog of informations and technical data, categorized in Films, Characters, Planets, Species, Starships and Vehicles.
+It uses Angular 2 as an architecture and data processor, and Materialize CSS framework for layout and styles.

+## Demo

+A working demo can be found at [http://swpaedia.nihillo.es](http://swpaedia.nihillo.es)

 ## Technologies